kshaffer/theory2/assessments.md

 Following are assessment types that comprise the final grade:

 - **Reading/video quizzes (online)** - 20% of the final grade.
-- **Fundamentals quizzes (online)** - 20% of the final grade.
-- **Fundamentals test** - 10% of the final grade.
-- **Application assignments** - 40% of the final grade.
+- **Application assignments** - 80% of the final grade.

-- **Final writing project** - 10% of the final grade.
+All reading quizzes will receive percentage grades (as they did last semester), and the lowest 20% of quiz grades will be dropped from the final grade.
+They are due before the beginning of class meetings, and there are no late quizzes accepted.

+All application assignments will be graded passed/attempted/not-attempted.
+A complete, honest attempt gets you half credit; a high-quality exemplar that demonstrates understanding of the concept in question receives full credit.
+Having 100% mastery of 80% of the concepts is *far better* than 80% mastery of 100% of the concepts.
+So, essentially, your grade will be determined by the number of concepts and skills you master (like with species counterpoint at the end of last semester), not by the number of nit-picky things you get right on each worksheet.
+With that in mind, you will have at least two opportunities to demonstrate mastery of each concept/skill before moving on.

-Below are written and/or video descriptions of the activities that will be assessed during this course.
+Below are a full list of concepts and skills for this course, as well as written and/or video descriptions of the activities that will be assessed during this course.
 Where applicable, examples are also provided.

 *Some of the assessment practices may be unfamiliar to you.
 For more information on why I grade the way that I do, please see my blog post, ["Why Grade?"](http://kris.shaffermusic.com/2014/07/why-grade/).
 I am glad to answer any questions you have (the earlier the better) and to entertain proposals for changes or exceptions (again, the earlier the better).*